pg-support/supt-km/docs/4. Processes/d. Custom Grille/Custom Grille Cancellation Process.md

 # Custom Grille Cancellation Process
 ## Design Not Yet Approved

-If the design is not approved yet, proceed with regular [[Order Cancellation Process]] process.
+If the design is not approved yet, proceed with regular [[Order Cancellation Process - Check Basecamp for updates]] process.

 ## Design Approved